Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 ### Make a Scale

 Make a scale.
-We need a color for each pie wedge.
+You need a color for each pie wedge.

 **Challenge**